Euclideon/udcore/udPlatform/Docs/udJSON.md

 ### T_Object

 The typical JSON object.
 Due to the way XML arrays are parsed, a single object can also be treated as an array of length 1.
-The object is a udChunkedArray of udValueKVPair structures, which are just a key string, and a udValue.
+The object is a udChunkedArray of udJSONKVPair structures, which are just a key string, and a udJSON.
 Note that in the Get/Set syntax members can be referenced by index as well as by name.

 Get/Set syntax: